MimiOnuoha/Creative-Approaches-NYU/README.md

   **Assignment:**

 - Do:
+  - Come to class on Thursday with some initial ideas for your project!
-  - **Note: this assignment is due  on 2/18.** Go to an exhibition, gallery, or art screening/lecture.
+  - **Note: the following assignment is due  on 2/18.** Go to an exhibition, gallery, or art screening/lecture.
 It must be something that you can't experience just by sitting at your computer, something that you have to physically attend, and it should involve media art in some way.
     - Document your experience and write about the exhibition, show, or work that you visited for your homework.
 Questions to use as starting places: What exhibition or event did you go to?
 What work stood out to you?
 If none of them did, why not?
 What didn't resonate with you?
 Describe the mood, the tone, and the qualities of the work, and then describe your reactions.
 How did the context of the work—including but not limited to staging and curation—affect your understanding?
 Did you look at the wall text or ask anyone for context on the work?
 How was the visit overall?
 Elaborate in your post and submit under Assignment 3.1.
 - Read:
   - The guidelines for the first project (find in project1 folder)